pure4j/pure4j/docs/side_effects.md

 * Pure4J also provides a way of managing state without sharing it ([@MutableUnshared](tutorial_mutable_unshared.md)).
 State can be used (sparingly) within the context of other pure methods.
 * Pure4J provides [collections](tutorial_collections.md) classes which guarantee immutability of both the collection and it's contents.
-This allows you to construct object graphs of arbitrary complexity to model your data structures immutably.
+This allows you to construct object graphs of arbitrary depth to model your data structures immutably.